tominekan/klarg/DOCS.md

 #### `on_help(action) -> None`
 `action: function: NEEDED`

 The `action` is run when klarg detects the help flag.
-What klarg looks for can be configured in the `configure()` option.
+What klarg looks for can be configured in `CONFIG` with the option `"help_flag"`.

 Example:
 ```py